vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-edition-app.md

 Apps included as [`dependencies`](https://developers.vtex.com/docs/guides/vtex-io-documentation-dependencies) within an Edition App are considered inherited apps.
 Moreover, all apps bundled within an Edition App must share the same [`vendor`](https://developers.vtex.com/docs/guides/vtex-io-documentation-manifest) as the Edition App itself.

-It is important to note that Sponsored Accounts cannot modify apps and configurations installed through an Edition App.
+> ℹ It is important to note that Sponsored Accounts cannot modify apps and configurations installed through an Edition App.
 Only the Sponsor Account has the authority to make changes by releasing a new version of its Edition App and requesting a reinstallation.